 December 1917 and January 1918.
 So on the pages shown above, from 21 December 1917, just two months

-after the script had started, we have the guide called Leaf assigning Tennyson
+after the script had started, we have the guide called Leaf assigning—any prompting—Tennyson

-to Phase 12, Goethe to 18, and Wordsworth to 14, without any prompting to illustrate a question about literary style.
+to Phase 12, Goethe to 18, Dante to 17, and Wordsworth to 14 in order to illustrate a question about literary style.
 Then

 Rossetti is assigned to 14 and Browning to 19 in response to WBY’s questions.

 More than a few of these attributions were later changed

 so that, despite the communicators' input, the Yeatses eventually put Keats at

 Phase 14 rather than Phase 12, closer to the Full Moon or Beauty but no longer

 the phase of the hero.
 Tennyson was also moved from 12 to 14.
 These were

 brought together in a list in 1918, only some of which were included in A Vision.
 (Not all of the names in A Vision are on this early list, but

 most of them are.)
 Excluding some fictional characters and categories there are